McMaster-Baby-Lab/handbook/pages/Research/researchBasics/onLine.md

 1. Set up your study on SONA

-    - Please refer the SONA guidelines to fill out the information.
+    - Please refer to the SONA guidelines to fill out the information.
     To get the correct link for your study, refer to this page to complete the setup: [Sona System](https://www.sona-systems.com/help/psychopy/)

 2. Once your study is approved, you can add slots on SONA by clicking “Add A Timeslot”.
 For online study, you only need to provide the number of participants you need and the final participation time.